jlbradley1844/jlbradley1844.github.io/_drafts/ok-the-real-problem-with-men.md

 have his pick of food and mates.
 And one day he would not wake up, due to a mysterious head injury received while sleeping.
 Or he would not return from his hunting party, due to an "accident."

 People, you see, don't take fondly to other people who act like alpha baboons.
-Our early hunter-gatherer societies, while not as egalitarian as some of the anthropologists would like to believe, had little use for petty tyrants, and you would have to wait for bronze tools and organized armies before actual tyrants would come along.
+Our early hunter-gatherer societies, while not as egalitarian as some of the anthropologists would like to believe, had little use for petty tyrants, and our early progenitors would have to wait for the invention of bronze tools and organized armies before actual tyrants could come along.
 Yet somehow the male-as-alpha-baboon, a heroic figure who takes what he wants and makes no excuses, figures prominently in male self-help literature.